jrsearles/SandBoxr/README.md

 ### What this library does not do...
 - **"Fix" JavaScript.** All those quirks you love to hate are kept intact.
 (To come will be extension points so that you can, if you so chose, alter aspects of JavaScript's implementation, for example for equality.)
 - **Run "safe" code.** This library does not protect you from writing bad code.
 If you write a circular loop, expect a stack overflow.
+- **Transpile code.** Code is not transpiled into another format - instead the syntax tree is evaluated.
 - **Verify syntax.** This library expects a valid syntax tree.
 The syntax should be verified when parsed.
 If the syntax tree is malformed expect unexected results.
 - **Parse JavaScript** This library must be provided an abstract syntax tree compliant with [ESTree](https://github.com/estree/estree).
 Parser's supported include [Acorn](https://github.com/marijnh/acorn) and [Esprima](https://github.com/jquery/esprima).
 - **Support HTML manipulation** This library does not have access to the browser environment - `document` does not exist.
 This is a *feature*.